We may earn money or products from the companies mentioned in this post. Read our disclosure policy.

 There is a museum that contains a scaled model of what the Roman Fort originally looked like along with objects found during excavations at Housesteads.
 Seeing this ahead of your walk will give you a glimpse into what the ruins you will see actually once looked like.
 Be reminded that all that remains are stones.

-During your walk around Housestead, you will find various stone ruins.
-You’ll find remnants from the soldiers barracks, hospital, Roman baths and even communal toilets.
+During your day trip to Hadrian’s Wall & Housesteads Roman Fort, you will find various stone ruins.
+You’ll see remnants from the soldiers barracks, hospital, Roman baths and even communal toilets.

 Probably the best part of walking around Housestead is the view.
 To say that is breathtaking is an understatement.
 It is still remote and the views of the countryside go on for miles.